futurice/ios-good-practices/README.md

 First, create them as groups (little yellow "folders") within the group with your project's name in Xcode's Project Navigator.
 Then, for each of the groups, link them to an actual directory in your project path by opening their File Inspector on the right, hitting the little gray folder icon, and creating a new subfolder with the name of the group in your project directory.

+#### Localization

 Keep all user strings in localization files right from the beginning.
 This is good not only for translations, but also for finding user-facing text quickly.
 You can add a launch argument to your build scheme to launch the app in a certain language, e.g.

     -AppleLanguages (Finnish)

+For more complex translations such as plural forms that depending on a number of items (e.g. "1 person" vs. "3 people"), you should use the [`.stringsdict` format](https://developer.apple.com/library/prerelease/ios/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html) instead of a regular `localizable.strings` file.
+As soon as you've wrapped your head around the crazy syntax, you have a powerful tool that knows how to make plurals for "one", some", "few" and "many" items, as needed [e.g. in Russian or Arabic](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html).

+#### Constants

 Keep app-wide constants in a `Constants.h` file that is included in the prefix header.
 For constants, use the syntax